sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     /**
      * Get the identity name for the account matching the specified criteria.
      *
-     * @param sourceIds The list of Application ids that represent the sources of the data
+     * @param sourceIds The list of application IDs that represent the sources of the data
      * @param attributeName  The name of the searchable account attribute.
 The name parameter is required.
-     * @param operation The operation to use when matching, it'll either be Operation.Equal OR Operation.StartsWith
+     * @param operation The operation to use when matching.
+It will either be Operation.Equal OR Operation.StartsWith.
-     * @param values The list of values of that searchable attribute to match.
+     * @param values The list of values of the searchable attribute to match.
 The values parameter is required.
      *
-     * @return The name of the Identity that matched the account that match the parameters provided.
+     * @return The name of the Identity that matched the account, matching the parameters provided.
      * @throws IllegalStateException wrapping underlying errors */
     String attrSearchGetIdentityName(List<String> sourceIds, String attributeName, String operation, List<String> values)